 }

 - Run the app.
-You should see a camera preview!
+We now see a camera preview!

 Other use cases work in a very similar way as Preview

 .
-First, you define a configuration object that is used to instantiate the actual use case object.
+First, we define a configuration object that is used to instantiate the actual use case object.
 To capture photos, you'll implement the takePhoto()

 method, which is called when the Take photo button is pressed .